Image caption appears here

 But on the other hand, the Rieslings are crystalline and forceful, well-balanced and poised.
 The prices are more than fair and Max's biography, with time spent with Julian Haart, surely didn't hurt.

-Max prices his wines very fairly and we will honor that; we have been able to hold the line - these are the same prices as last year.
-We'd ask that you honor this as well; please don't buy these wines just to resell.
+Max prices his wines very fairly and we will too.
+These are the same prices as last year and we'd ask that you honor this as well.
+Please don't buy these wines just to resell.
 Buy them to drink them!

 We've presented the full story a few times, but here's the quick recap.
 We first heard Max's name when he worked with Julian Haart a few years ago.
 While Max is the 20th-generation winemaker at his family's historic estate, Geierslay, the two Grand Crus on offer today are part of his own small line of wines sourced from two, older-vine parcels in both the Ohligsberg and the Goldtröpfchen totaling only 1.2 hectares.